Stem Cell Basics

 To realize the promise of novel cell-based therapies for such pervasive and debilitating diseases, scientists must be able to manipulate stem cells so that they possess the necessary characteristics for successful differentiation, transplantation, and engraftment.
 The following is a list of steps in successful cell-based treatments that scientists will have to learn to control to bring such treatments to the clinic.
 To be useful for transplant purposes, stem cells must be reproducibly made to:

-- Proliferate extensively and generate sufficient quantities of tissue.
+- Proliferate extensively and generate sufficient quantities of cells for making tissue.

 - Differentiate into the desired cell type(s).